Coping With Bad Weather

 If you are firing electrically then it is likely that you will have some modules or firing units out with the fireworks.
 This equipment – where the igniter wires are connected to your system – is very vulnerable to damp, moisture and rain, all of which not surprisingly can cause them to malfunction.
 Cheaper consumer-geared systems will be most at risk, whereas more professional set-ups are likely to be weatherproof to some extent (for example, coming in hard plastic cases).

-There’s no single recommendation on how to weatherproof your firing equipment, with members of my Fireworks Forum utilising many techniques from Tupperware and Really Useful Boxes through to Peli cases, but generally a hard case is preferable.
+There’s no single recommendation on how to weatherproof your firing equipment, with firework enthusiasts utilising many techniques from Tupperware and Really Useful Boxes through to Peli cases, but generally a hard case is preferable.
 You can easily adapt most clip-top plastic boxes to work here, for example by cutting a small section out of the side to allow your wiring to exit the box under the lid.
 You’ll need to experiment a little to find what fits your own modules.
 Do ensure you check your modules – if fired remotely – still pick up a signal OK in your case of choice and at the distances you will be firing, as often you won’t be able to extend the antennae outside of the box.

 In the following video I make some suggestions for an IGNITE firing system however these apply equally to any consumer system: